 The List Decontructed

 A list has superpowers.
 Yes.
 It does.
-I know I sound crazy when I say this but I know how powerful a good ‘ole list can be.
 When worked correctly it can bring calm to your day, control to your life, and seemingly put more time on the clock.
 I know it doesn’t seem like this one little thing can do all that but it can.

 To many, “list” means “to do” and that combination of words is no joy-ride.
 But if used well it really can be like a best friend — or …a super hero of order — in your life that won’t let you down.
 It helps you be more productive, manage your time, and puts your mind at ease.